 Check for Credit Balance on Source Deduction Forms

-Note that a source deductions form with a credit balance (as shown below) does not need to be paid to CRA.
+Note that a source deductions form with a credit balance (marked as 'CR' as shown below) does not need to be paid to CRA.
 A credit amount shows what you have already paid in for source deductions for prior months.